sakthinavaneetha/AI_Lab_2023-24/Ex.No13_Learning_miniproject.md

 from tensorflow.keras.layers import Dense from tensorflow.keras.callbacks import EarlyStopping

-# Assuming y_train and y_test are your target variables
-# Convert labels to binary if they're in string format
 y_train = np.where(y_train == "YES", 1, 0)
 y_test = np.where(y_test == "YES", 1, 0)